Table of contents

 I used to have serious problems with time management and procrastination.
 So, having a calendar in which you schedule everything you do on a day to day basis really helps.
 Personally, it kind of created a bit of anxiety since I was trying to finish everything by the time I gave myself, but I needed that bit of pressure to finish the shit I had to do.

 Also, the fact that is color coded...😂

-We programmers love color coded things....
+We, programmers, love color coded things....

 5. Grow thick skin 💪

-Another important thing I learned during my time on Tech Twitter is that you gotta be strong and grow thick skin.
+Another important thing I learned during my time on tech Twitter is that you gotta be strong and grow thick skin.

 Unfortunately, the internet is fucking brutal, and as much as it sucks, we gotta learn how to deal with it.
 The internet without the negative parts would be great, but it's the internet.
-There's nothing much we can do about it besides block and report, but the main take away of this section is that you accept it, embrace it even, and find other ways to keep the toxicity away.
-This can take a huge emotional toll on someone, so it's important to keep your mental and emotional health on check from time to time.
+There's nothing much we can do about it besides block and report, but the main takeaway of this section is that you accept it, embrace it even, and find other ways to keep the toxicity away.
+This can take a huge emotional toll on someone, so it's important to keep your mental and emotional health in check from time to time.

 It's tough, I totally understand!
 To handle negative comments all while you're busting your brain to create content...is not an easy task.
 Some might even say to just disconnect and turn your phone off...but we, as content creators, know that's not easy, since this is *literally what we do*.
 We cannot just log off!

 In my opinion, knowing what you're getting into before joining a certain platform certainly works.
 Get prepared; have a support system you can fall back to when shit turns sideways.